BLACKM24/goph619-examples/README.md

 # GOPH 619 - Advanced Computational Methods for Geophysicists

-*Semester:* W2023
+*Semester:* Winter 2023 \
 *Instructor:* B. Karchewski
-*Author:* G. Pambou

-An example repository setup for a simple Python package.
+Code examples from the labs for GOPH 619.